For anyone looking to get started with wireless networking and this book the recommended shopping list is:

 Abstract:

-that can be randomly distributed throughout a lake or drinking water reservoir.
+An aqueous sensor network is described consisting of an array of sensor nodes that can be randomly distributed throughout a lake or drinking water reservoir.
 The data of

 an individual node is transmitted to the host node via acoustic waves using intermediate